adriangomez25/BoostingGANsTopology/README.md

-# BoostingGANsTopology
+# Improved Generative Models through Topological Data Analysis

-Improved Generative Models through Topological Data Analysis
+# Abstract:

-Abstract: Generative Adversarial Networks have made signifcant progress in the field of image generation, but they have serious downsides including train- ing diffculties due to mode collapse.
+Generative Adversarial Networks have made signifcant progress in the field of image generation, but they have serious downsides including train- ing diffculties due to mode collapse.
 We propose two novel solutions based on persistence homology, a method from the field of topological data anal-